-Victoria College will celebrate Texas Girls in STEM Day by hosting a panel discussion of women in the STEM field on Tuesday, March 1 at 6 p.m. in VC's Health Sciences Center Room 130.
+The public is invited to join the Victoria College as we celebrate Texas Girls in STEM Day by hosting a panel discussion of women in the STEM field on Friday, March 1 at 6 p.m. in VC's Health Sciences Center Room 130.

 The panel will start at 6 p.m. and conclude with a question & answer session, the opportunity to mingle with the panelists, and refreshments to enjoy at 7 p.m.

 Embark on an exploration of coastal research & conservation as we hear from a diverse panel of accomplished women for an insightful discussion.

 Mission Aransas Reserve, affiliated with University of Texas at Austin, plays a pivotal role in advancing scientific knowledge and environmental stewardship.
 Its commitment to interdisciplinary research, community engagement, and educational programs makes it a beacon in the conservation landscape.
 Likewise, the Harte Research Institute, affiliated with Texas A&M University-Corpus Christi, stands as a hub for cutting-edge research in marine science.
 It specializes in fostering sustainable practices, habitat restoration, & addressing critical challenges in coastal and marine environments.

 Join us and be inspired by passionate women at the forefront of shaping the future of marine science and environmental conservation.

 Harte Research Institute for Gulf of Mexico Studies

 Maddi Lang Piasecki, Laboratory Technician